felipenoris/InterestRates.jl/README.md

 The `date` field sets the date when the Yield Curve is observed.
 All zero rate calculation will be performed based on this date.

-The fields `dtm` and `parameters` hold the observed market data for the yield curve, as discussed on *Curve Methods* section.
+The fields `dtm` and `zero_rates` hold the observed market data for the yield curve, as discussed on *Curve Methods* section.

+The field `parameters` holds parameter values for term structure models, as discussed on *Curve Methods* section.

 `dict` is avaliable for additional parameters, and to hold pre-calculated values for optimization.